woman holding white and orange cat for toddler to pet

 Birthday Parties

 Celebrate the birthday of a child who loves animals at our Robins-Starr Humane Center!
-We have three different party options to choose from for children big, small and grown-up animal lovers who are young at heart.
+We have three different party options to choose from for children and animal lovers who are young at heart.

 School-Closure Day Camps

-When school is out, camp is in session!
-These full-day camps are the perfect way for kids in third to fifth grade to spend a school holiday — learning, playing and celebrating the season alongside shelter pets.
+When school is out, camp is in session.
+These full-day and half-day camps are the perfect way for kids in first through sixth grade to spend a school break, learning, playing and connecting with shelter pets through hands-on activities and animal-centered fun.

 *If a program does not meet the minimum enrollment required, we reserve the right to cancel the session.
 In such cases, we will notify registered participants and offer the option to transfer to another session or receive a full refund.